 On our way south from San Francisco on the One, we often felt like we were in the Scottish highlands.
-Not only because of the lush green hills, not only because of the amazing mansions next to the coast line which would make many Scottish castles jealous, but unfortunately also because of the weather.
+Not only because of the lush green hills, not only because of the amazing mansions next to the coastline which would make many Scottish castles jealous but unfortunately also because of the weather.
 The week we had chosen to go check out southern California’s beaches couldn’t be much worse… Barely 60 degrees Fahrenheit (that’s about 15°C) and cloudy.
-So we dove in our backpack in search for jeans and a jacket and went in search for nude beaches.
+So we dove in our backpack in search of jeans and a jacket and went in search of nude beaches.
 Not the best combination.

 Baker Beach – San Francisco

-Mark Twain once said “the coldest winter I ever spent was a summer in San Francisco”.
-Unfortunately we understand where that came from.
+Mark Twain once said, “the coldest winter I ever spent was a summer in San Francisco”.
+Unfortunately, we understand where that came from.
 Although it was already late May when we were in San Francisco, it was COLD.
-A walk on the beach was only bearable if we’d dress up like eskimos and a skinny dip was certainly off the list.
+A walk on the beach was only bearable if we’d dress up like Eskimos and a skinny dip was certainly off the list.
 So we had to decide to skip this one and focus on the rest.
 But we still wanted to mention it here because it looks incredible.
-If you’re a polar bear or more lucky with the weather, make sure to head over to Baker Beach and take a picture of your naked butt with the Golden Gate Bridge in the background.
+If you’re a polar bear or luckier with the weather, make sure to head over to Baker Beach and take a picture of your naked butt with the Golden Gate Bridge in the background.

 ➡️ Click Here to find hotel deals near Baker beach